-CMMVC6296E One or more managed disks (MDisks) have failed validation tests, first failing mdisk id [%1].
+CMMVC6296E One or more managed disks (MDisks) have failed validation tests.
+The first failing MDisk ID is MDISK_ID.

 When you add a managed MDisk to an MDisk group, the new MDisk is validated to ensure that adding it to the MDisk group will not adversely impact the MDisk group status.
 Either the current status of the MDisk has not allowed the validation to be performed, or the validation has failed.
 Note: You cannot add Read Only or faulty MDisks to an MDisk group.